Toxikuu/to/README.md

 - Curl (used to download shit)
 - Git (used to git shit)
 - LFS[^2]
-- LFStage (currently required, but eventually optional -- it builds the chroot stage files)
+- LFStage with to-lfstage (currently required, but eventually optional -- it builds the chroot stage files)

 <!-- TODO: Verify whether LFS is required cus lowkey idt it is -->
 [^2]: If you wanna try it somewhere else have fun, but this expects LFS.